SQS Dead Letter Queue

-Multiple queues can send message to a single dead letter queue but, all the queues must be of same type.
-In other words, type of source queue and dead letter queue must be same.
+Multiple queues can send messages to a single dead letter queue but, all the queues must be of the same type.
+In other words, the type of source queue and dead letter queue must be the same.

-for example- Standerd queue can send message to standerd DLQ and FIFO queue can send message to FIFO DLQ.
+for example- The standard queue can send messages to standard DLQ and the FIFO queue can send messages to FIFO DLQ.